 How to Set-Up A Habit Tracker That Works For You

-A few options and ideas on how to set up a habit tracker that will work best for you.
+Wanting to find a way to track habits that will actually work for you?
+Here's a few different options and ideas on how to set up a habit tracker that will work best for you.

 It’s actually quite simple when you think about it.